suobset/skushagra/docs/tech-config.md

 * [iSH](https://ish.app/): Alpine Linux Virtualized in a Sandboxed environment on iOS.
 Does everything you could possibly do in a shell, including creating and deploying local servers or using vim.
 * [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios): The closest thing to "scripting" on iOS, Shortcuts is a drag-and-drop language to provide scripting, automation, and code tasks natively on iOS.
 Harnesses the full device capability: location, sensors, app actions, your own code, etc. I plan to get a page on the Finechive for sharing my own Device Automations.
 * [Chromatica](https://chromatica.app/): This is my primary professional camera on iOS.

-## Computer

-My main computer is a MacBook Pro currently.
-I like the UNIX-y nature, and it runs commercial products well.
-BBEdit, my favourite text editor, is Mac only as well.

-For the pure Linux side of things, I use Ubuntu & Trisquel on a Microsoft Surface Laptop Go 2 (yes, that's a mouthful).
-It's essentially a regular Surface Laptop, albeit with some underclocked specs in a smaller enclosure.
-It fares well for everything that I throw at it, and is super light and portable.
-Has a great keyboard, and a touchscreen.

-I do have a Gaming Laptop connected as a Desktop at all times for high-processing tasks.
-It's basically a performance computation and NAS server; not really used on the go and mostly via SSH.
-That is a 16GB DDR4, 11th Gen Core i7, and a 1660Ti GPU Dell G3 3500.
-This specific computer, however, [got Dell a lawsuit for a weak hinge design](https://www.reddit.com/r/Dell/comments/j4buk9/class_action_lawsuit_against_dell_dell_g3_hinge/), which I can attest for as someone who also has had hinge problems, despite proper care and usage.
-It overheats quite easily as well, and battery life is absolute garbage; but for someone who's always on the move...it is a better option than an actual desktop tower.

-Outside of it, I use an iPad mini as my eBook reader and note taking device all the time.
-This device has saved me quite a lot in textbook money (paid for itself in a semester), and I also use it as a second display through RDP on GNOME (on Ubuntu).